tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 percentage, and USD) on the accuracy of energy-planning decisions.
-By manipulating the presentation format of energy information, this research aims to elucidate how different representational formats influence planning accuracy.

-### Hypotheses

-Building on these findings and informed by prior work showing that frequencies (like absolute units in kWh) are easier to comprehend and facilitate more precise decision-making compared to percentages, our study also utilizes a tabular format, but manipulates whether participants must consider energy information presented as absolute units (kWh), percentages (%), or monetary costs (USD).
-We hypothesize that presenting information in absolute units (kWh) will lead to more accurate household energy conservation planning.
+By manipulating the presentation format of energy information, this research aims to elucidate how different representational formats influence planning accuracy.Based on the literature reviewed, we hypothesize that: 1) Presenting energy reduction goals in absolute units (kWh) will lead to greater planning accuracy compared to percentage-based or monetary formats, as absolute units provide a more direct and less ambiguous representation of energy quantities.
+2) Higher energy literacy will be associated with more accurate planning, as individuals with greater energy knowledge may be better equipped to process and utilize the provided information, regardless of format.
+We also examine the potential of several exploratory variables, such as goal difficulty and the rounding of numerical values, to further elucidate the factors that influence planning accuracy.

 # Experiment 1